 Drivers: The key policy/contextual impulses that underline the rationale presented in the program logic include the growing recognition of the climate change impacts on urban settlements and the ever growing contribution of the latter to GHG emission, as well as building up of the momentum in the recognition of the severity of the situation and the importance of immediate action.
-The main institutional actors are: national and local governments, international organizations/unions of local governments, UN-Habitat, ICLEI and EU.
+The main institutional actors are: national and local governments, UN-Habitat, ICLEI and EU.